MudaSir-Latif/deploy_wars/README.md

 This repository includes `.github/workflows/deploy-wars.yml` which:

-1. Triggers on pushes to `main`.
+1. Triggers on pushes on to `main` and cronjob .
-2. Runs the game non-interactively.
+2. Runs the game .
 3. Commits **new** log files back to the repo.

 ### Important